storyblok/storyblok-astro/README.md

 },
 ```

+> **Note**
-> Note: The `src` folder is automatically added to the beginning of the path, so in this example your Astro components should be located here:
+> The `src` folder is automatically added to the beginning of the path, so in this example your Astro components should be located here:
 >
 > - `src/storyblok/Page.astro`
 > - `src/storyblok/Feature.astro`